adityaryan29/Equity-Analysis-Assistant/README.md

 1. **Open a notebook** (e.g., `Equity_Analysis_Assistant.ipynb`).
 2. **Enter your query** in the designated cell (e.g., "Show me the latest news and trends for Apple stock").
+3. **Upload a PDF** in the interface to analyze offline financial reports.
+4. **Review session history** to revisit previous questions and answers.
-3. **Run cells** to receive AI-powered analysis and visualizations.
+5. **Run cells** to receive AI-powered analysis and visualizations.
-4. **Explore** further insights or modify queries for deeper research.
+6. **Explore** further insights or modify queries for deeper research.

 ---